 In Fall 2018, the U.S. Chamber Foundation will name the 24 finalists of the 2018 Corporate Citizenship Awards.
 The finalists will be the three nominations that scored the highest in each of the eight categories.

 When are the Citizens Awards Winners named?

-In November 2017, the U.S. Chamber of Commerce Foundation will host the Citizens Awards Gala to name the eight winners of the 2017 Corporate Citizenship Awards.
+On November 16, 2018, the U.S. Chamber of Commerce Foundation will host the Citizens Awards Gala to name the eight winners of the 2018 Corporate Citizenship Awards.
 The Awards Gala is held in conjunction with the Foundation’s annual Corporate Citizenship Conference.

 We ask that every finalist company attend the gala to be present when the winners are named.

 Yes!
 This program would not be possible without the generous support of companies who believe in recognizing businesses for the good they do in communities around the world.
 There are multiple opportunities to support this program.
 Contact Rebecca Mousseau at firstname.lastname@example.org to learn more.